pantheon-systems/documentation/source/content/guides/local-development/06-drupal-phpstorm.md

 permalink: docs/guides/local-development/drupal-phpstorm
 anchorid: drupal-phpstorm
 ---

-[JetBrains PhpStorm](https://www.jetbrains.com/phpstorm/) is a commercial PHP IDE that you can configure to work with your Drupal sites.
-For detailed information, see [Drupal Development Using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/Drupal+Development+using+PhpStorm) and [Developing on Pantheon with PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/Developing+on+Pantheon+with+PhpStorm).
+This section provides information on how to configure your local environment to build Drupal modules with [JetBrains PhpStorm](https://www.jetbrains.com/phpstorm/).

-This article covers some best practices and recommendations for building a Drupal site on Pantheon using PhpStorm.
+Refer to [Drupal Development Using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/Drupal+Development+using+PhpStorm) and [Developing on Pantheon with PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/Developing+on+Pantheon+with+PhpStorm) for more information.

 ## Initial Site Setup

-After you've [created your site on Pantheon](/guides/legacy-dashboard/create-sites), you'll need to set up your local environment.
+[Create your site on Pantheon](/guides/legacy-dashboard/create-sites) if you haven't already, and then set up your local environment.

 ### Clone the Code Repository